Coordination in distributed networks via coded actions with application to power control: Problem statement

-Our objective is to characterize the set of average payoffs that are feasible asymptotically\tc{black}{,} \idest the possible values for $\lim_{T \rightarrow \infty} \frac{1}{T}\sum_{t=1}^T w(x_{0,t},x_{1,t},x_{2,t})$ under the observation structures defined through \eqref{eq:strategies-I} and \eqref{eq:strategies-II}.
+Note that the strategies differ from conventional block channel coding, since an agent acts at every stage; they may rather be viewed as joint source-channel codes with online coding and decoding.
+These strategies are also asymmetric since Agent 1 does not observe Agent 2's actions.
+Symmetric strategies, in which agents would interact, are much more involved and partial results have been recently developed in~\cite{larrousse-itw-2015}.
+There exist, however, many scenarios, such as cognitive radio, heterogeneous networks, interference alignment, and master-slave communications~\cite{li-icassp-2014} in which asymmetric strategies are relevant.
+Our objective is to characterize the set of average payoffs that are asymptotically feasible, \idest the possible values for $\lim_{N \rightarrow \infty} \frac{1}{N}\sum_{n=1}^N w(x_{0,n},x_{1,n},x_{2,n})$ under the observation structures defined through~\eqref{eq:strategies-I} and~\eqref{eq:strategies-II}.
 The definition of the two corresponding feasible sets is as follows.